awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualnode-logging.md

 # AWS::AppMesh::VirtualNode Logging<a name="aws-properties-appmesh-virtualnode-logging"></a>

-An object representing the logging information for a virtual node\.
+An object that represents the logging information for a virtual node\.

 ## Syntax<a name="aws-properties-appmesh-virtualnode-logging-syntax"></a>